-Visit to the cave of Risovača
+Visiting the cave of Risovača

-Maricevica Jaruga and the memorial complex Orašac
+Visiting Maricevica Jaruga and the Memorial Complex in Orašac

 Next door is the house of king Petar I, today a part of the museum with royal portraits and interesting historical items.

-We will return to Belgrade and then to Novi Sad in the evening hours.
+We’ll return to Belgrade and then to Novi Sad in the evening hours.

 Conditions for free cancellation

 Free cancelation minimum 7 days before the tour starts.
 In case of changes in the monetary market or a smaller number of passengers the organizer reserves the right to change the price, change the program or cancel the trip at the latest 3 days before the departure.